The Ergohacks Verdict

 The Lost Gardens of Heligan was unexpected.
 I had seen the pictures on-line, but it isn’t anything like the pictures.
 I realised that the moment we bought tickets and the woman behind the counter turned to Cass and told her about the trail to the Lost Summer that’s taking place on the East Lawn.
 ‘There’s a lovely trail if you follow the blue ribbons that will get you there easily and quickly or if you like, there’s an adventure trail that’s steep and a bit slippery if you follow the orange ribbons.’
 Cass chose adventure.
 It started with a play trail and not just for children either.
 Large enough for everyone to join in.
 She was thrilled.

-The downhill walk through the woods were magical.
+The downhill walk through the woods was magical.
 It’s strange how it reminded me of a breadcrumb trail in a really good RPG.
 As soon as we reached an orange ribbon, we could spot another.
 The woods were filled with trees that had stuff in it.
-A cup cake tree.
+A cupcake tree.
 A tree filled with wedding dresses.
 Paintings hung up in the woods.
 It was gorgeous.
-We studied the Mud Maid – a big favourite – and we diverted to cross the rope bridge – another item on our list- and then wind our way back onto the orange ribbon trail.
+We studied the Mud Maid – a big favourite – and we diverted to cross the rope bridge – another item on our list – and then wind our way back onto the orange ribbon trail.
 It’s one of the best walks I’ve ever had.
 Cass agreed.
 She ran and sprinted, complained that we were stopping too often to take too many photographs.
 Come on.
 Come on!

 The rest of our day was just as great as that first hour.
 Cass roasted marshmallows (and they gave us a carb count yay!) over an open fire for the first time in her life, we built a gigantic den, she sculpted a clay otter and painted a pebble.
 We walked and walked some more.
 It rained.
 It poured.
 But we didn’t care.
 In fact, I think it added to the ambience.
 Cass fell in love with small birds at the hide when she spotted a goldfinch and then many small birds joined us for lunch at the Stuart’s Cafè.